Prathm98/react-boilerplate/README.md

 # This boilerplate is creted by BitByBit team

 <div align="center">
-  <sub>Created by BitByBit team and maintained with ❤️ by an amazing <a href="https://www.hackerearth.com/challenges/hackathon/airbus-aerothon-40-finale/dashboard/1bfeeee/team/">team of developers</a>.</sub>
+  Created by BitByBit team and maintained with ❤️ by an amazing <a href="https://www.hackerearth.com/challenges/hackathon/airbus-aerothon-40-finale/dashboard/1bfeeee/team/">team of developers</a>.
 </div>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).